Klingebeil/homepage/_portfolio/lab-report-state-of-innovation.md

 layout: portfolio
 title: "Lab Report: State of Innovation"
 date: 2024-02-01
-category: editorial & research
+category: Research
 teaser-img: portfolio/lab-report-ki/teaser-img.png
 summary: "A report on contemporary innovation practices inside German media companies."
-published: false
+published: true
 toc: true
 ---

 # Lab Report: State of Innovation

+{% include img-full.html path="portfolio/lab-report-innovation/report-workspace.png" %}

 ## What was the challenge?

-Together with my colleague Christian Simon, we had set ourselves the goal of drawing a cross-section of the state of innovation work in media companies.
+**Together with my colleague Christian Simon, we had set ourselves the goal of drawing a cross-section of the state of innovation work German in media companies.
 What does innovation actually look like in practice?
 How is it supported?
-Do innovation methods even work at all?
+Do innovation methods even work at all?**

-We were able to build on our experience with the [Lab Report: Künstliche Intelligenz](https://johannesklingebiel.de/portfolio/lab-report-kuenstliche-intelligenz), but it was clear from the start that the research and analysis would be much more complex this time.
+We were able to build on our experience with the [Lab Report: Künstliche Intelligenz](https://johannesklingebiel.de/portfolio/lab-report-kuenstliche-intelligenz), but it was clear from the start that the research and analysis would be more complex this time.

-{% include img-full.html id="portfolio/lab-report-innovation/report-workspace.png" %}

 ## Survey & Interviews